 Growth in education

-he rapid growth of Melbourne, particularly in inner city, has increased demand for school places. major shortage has been reported (Cook, 2017), with demand in Yarra amongst the highest in the metropolitan area (school age student growth of 52% anticipated in the next 10 years).
+The rapid growth of Melbourne’s resident population, particularly in inner city regions such as Yarra, has increased demand for school places.
+In recetn times, a major shortage has been reported (Cook, 2017), with demand in Yarra amongst the highest in the metropolitan area (school age student growth of 52% anticipated in the next 10 years).

 New education facilities are planned in Yarra.
 A new year 7 to 12 high school is being developed on land adjacent to the Richmond Bowling Club and Richmond Town Hall.
 The Development Plan for the Amcor site also “allows for and encourages the establishment of a new early years Government Primary School campus within the site”.

-Future planning should consider whether population growth and demographic change could generate demand for additional facilities in medium to longer term, and, if required, where the facilities might be best located.
+Future planning should consider whether population growth and demographic change could generate demand for additional facilities in the medium to longer term, and, if required, where the facilities might be best located.

 Yarra hosts a number of tertiary education institutions, which can be drivers of employment growth and attractors for retail, housing and ancillary activities.
 The Australian Catholic University has a campus on Victoria Parade in Fitzroy and this will grow as an employment hub.
 In addition, the Kangan Institute in Cremorne is an important training and education facility on an underutilised site.
 It specialises in traineeships, diplomas, advanced diplomas and tailored programs in fashion and creative industries.
 Education jobs will grow rapidly alongside health sector jobs in the St Vincent and Epworth hospital precincts because of their teaching role.
 Melbourne University’s Burnley campus hosts teaching and research in environmental and ornamental horticulture.